PratikKapadi/Travel-Expenses-Tracker/README.md

-Sure, I'll update the README to reflect the setup for a Travel Expenses Tracker project.
-Here's the modified README:

 # Travel Expenses Tracker

 Travel Expenses Tracker is a web application designed to manage and streamline the process of tracking travel expenses for users.